meyayl/packer-lxd-wsl2-systemd-xrdp/README.md

 This repository contains a [Packer](https://packer.io/) template to create a WSL2 Ubuntu box according Vagrant conventions.

 Note: For time beeing vagrant does not support a wsl provider, as such the convention is met for future use (if ever implemented).
-Though, it works regardless in WSL2.
+Though, it works regardless in WSL2 and WSLg.

 The project is inspired by and directly uses artefacts from following projects:
 - xWSL (https://github.com/DesktopECHO/xWSL)